zzkpnews/.github/profile/README.md

 ## Developer community for zzkpnews
-The Developer Community is the collaboration and communication platform for software developers under the [Zhongyuan Technology Website] (www.zzkpnews.com).
+The Developer Community is the collaboration and communication platform for software developers under the [Zhongyuan Technology Website](www.zzkpnews.com).
 Launched in May 2022.

 The developer community of Zhongyuan Science and Technology Website mainly focuses on the intelligent direction of the popular science media platform: the expanded application of big data and artificial intelligence in traditional media platforms, injecting vitality into the media industry, and exploring new media platform models.